 2nd Grade Teacher Education Requirements and Career Info

-Aspiring second grade teachers usually need to earn a bachelor's degree and a teaching license before becoming full-time teachers.
+Aspiring second grade teachers usually need to earn a bachelor's degree and a teaching license or certificate before becoming full-time teachers.
+Student teaching experience is often included as a requirement of degree programs.
 Developing lesson plans and formulating student progress reports are among the major parts of a second grade teacher's job.

 Career Info for Second Grade Teachers